gaoxinge/gaoxinge/job experience 1/interesting works/2/README.md

 ## specification

-- codes are not available here because these codes are the owned by [Tianrang Inc.](https://www.tianrang.com/)
+- codes are not available here because they are owned by [Tianrang Inc.](https://www.tianrang.com/)

 ## input